A Thorough Review Of The Shopify Short Narrative - And Where It Fails

 In fact, in order to find references to millionaire ads, even the short report suggests needing to search Google very specifically with the keywords "Shopify Millionaire" to uncover such ads, since they are not very apparent otherwise.

-You can Google almost anything to find a result, so this first attempt at uprooting evil appears to be off base, based on both on Baird's research.
+You can Google almost anything to find a result, so this first attempt at uprooting evil appears to be off base, based on Baird's research.

-II.
-Pyramid Scheme
+2. Pyramid Scheme

-At minute 1:49, Andrew Left brings up Herbalife and that Shopify is a pyramid scheme and how an FTC settlement by Herbalife is proof that "this will impact Shopify sooner rather than later."
+At minute 1:49, Left brings up Herbalife (NYSE:HLF) and that Shopify is a pyramid scheme and how an FTC settlement by Herbalife is proof that "this will impact Shopify sooner rather than later."

-If you zoom into Andrew's video, here is that headline that proves "this will impact Shopify sooner rather than later."
+If you zoom into the video, here is the headline that proves "this will impact Shopify sooner rather than later."

 To put that $200 million into context, Herbalife has generated $4.4 billion in revenue in the last year and has a market cap above $6 billion.
 Let's turn to a stock return chart for Herbalife:

 Herbalife stock, when the FTC decision was rendered, rose 10% on the day, because the market was bracing for much worse -- the fact that it had so little bite was in fact a bullish push for the stock.
 But, with that FTC reality out of the story, this is the real problem -- the original claim is false.
 Shopify is not a pyramid scheme and any argument to the contrary is in error.

 Shopify is an e-commerce platform builder and ecosystem.
-In fact, Left says that at the start the video.
-Further, Shopify has created such a powerful ecosystem that it has now partnered with Amazon, eBay and Facebook's Instagram.
+In fact, Left says that at the start of the video.
+Furthermore, Shopify has created such a powerful ecosystem that it has now partnered with Amazon, eBay and Facebook's (NASDAQ:FB) Instagram.

-Further yet, it generates revenue from software as a service (SAAS), which is a fancy way of saying recurring software fees and as a payment provider.
-Many people felt that the 'Shopify Pay' initiative was worth trying but likely would not gain traction, but it has.
+Moreover, it generates revenue from software as a service (SaaS), which is a fancy way of saying recurring software fees and as a payment provider.
+Many people felt that the "Shopify Pay" initiative was worth trying and likely would not gain traction, but it has.

 For the record, this how Shopify describes Shopify Pay: